Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 Cons: Hard to rub in

 While this isn’t a specific eczema treatment per se, it is one of the best soothing, preventative face creams on the market.
-The lipid-packed formula is solely focused on repairing a damaged skin barrier, which is the main cause of an eczema flare.
-In addition to keeping easily irritated skin in a happy, healthy state (always the goal, you guys), it’s also going to provide loads of additional benefits ranging from plumping to evening out skin texture.
+The lipid-packed formula focuses on repairing a damaged skin barrier, which is the main cause of an eczema flare.
+In addition to keeping easily irritated skin in a happy, healthy state (always the goal), it will also provide loads of additional benefits like plumping and evening-out skin texture.

 Pros: Hydrating; Preventative; Good for every day use